10 exciting UK city breaks for food lovers

 Bristol – for funky soul and independent gems

-For a food-fuelled weekend, start at Cargo, Bristol’s foodie development made up of shipping containers, and take your pick from veg-focused small plates at Root, slow-braised chicken tacos and margaritas at Cargo Cantina and glistening ice-cream baos at Asian street food bar WokyoKo.
+For a food-fuelled weekend, start at Cargo, Bristol's foodie development made up of shipping containers, and take your pick from veg-focused small plates at Root, slow-braised chicken tacos and margaritas at Cargo Cantina and glistening ice-cream baos at Asian street food bar WokyKo.
 Stokes Croft, Bristol’s thriving indie community and home to the UK’s longest stretch of independent shops, offers a string of local gems, including ethically focused tapas joint Poco, Neapolitan pizza and craft beer haven Crofter’s Rights, and the sleek open-plan kitchen of Jamaica Street Stores.
+Treat yourself to silky, bourbon-laced panela tart, raisin-studded babka swirls and famous soft serve topped with crunchy croissant honey crisps at specialist bakery, Farro.
 Or, work up an appetite via a brisk bout of swimming at the picturesque Bristol Lido in Clifton before choosing from the Mediterranean-inspired menu at the adjoining restaurant.

 For a dinner to shout about, work your way through hyper-seasonal and refined British dishes at Wilsons, nestled in a leafy residential area, or dine at one of Bristol’s most talked about openings Little French, a family-run restaurant serving hearty, regional French dishes and engaging wines.
 A trip to Pasta Loco, Bristol’s treasured Italian establishment, is a must-visit for negroni fiends and fresh pasta enthusiasts.